aj5101/Daily-Task-Scheduler/README.md

-Daily task schedulere to help in your day to day life
+Daily task schedulere to help in your day to day life.